anneiric/Hacktoberfest/README.md

 Submit or Create Anything
-I will review n merge ur PRs
+I will review and merge your PRs

-Follow these steps to open and successful PR and earn swags.!!!
+Follow these steps to open successful PR's and earn swags!!!

 Sign up on the following link: https://hacktoberfest.digitalocean.com